jepunnerud/IT2810-project2/README.md

 - **Apollo Server**: We have implemented Apollo Server to create a GraphQL server for handling queries and mutations.
 Apollo Server simplifies the process of setting up a GraphQL server and integrates seamlessly with our MongoDB database.

+Read more in the server folder's README: [/server/README.md](/server/README.md)

 ## Frontend

 For the frontend of our project, we have used the following technologies and libraries: